 We reviewed approximately 498 community colleges in California listed by the Center for Educational Statistics (NCES) College Navigator and reputable online sources, such as U.S. News and World Report.
 We narrowed our original pool of schools by applying two major criteria: strong graduation rates and affordability.
 Since most community colleges are deemed affordable, we focused on schools with the best graduation rates.
 Graduation rates, according to NCES College Navigator, reflect the percentage of full-time, first-time students who graduated within 150% of normal time to completion for their program.
 Also, we included only community colleges that were fully accredited.

-Below are the resulting selections for our 30 best community colleges in California for 2020.
+Below are the resulting selections for our 30 best community colleges in California.

 #30 – Foothill College